-Here are a few tips to make your grocery shopping forays a little easier…
+Here are a few shopping tips to make your forays into French grocery stores a little easier…

 In France, you usually weigh and sticker your produce yourself but the more modern stores are moving away from this.
 The little electronic scale is in the middle of the produce section has little pictures of fruit and veggies; you push the button and the price sticker will print out.
 Do this before going to the check out line or you will piss off everyone.
-Some stores are moving away from this archaic practice, so if you can’t find the scale, that means the cashier will do it.
+Some stores (like Monoprix) have stopped this archaic practice, so if you can’t find the scale, that means the cashier will do it.

 Bio is the word for organic, non traitée means no pesticides, and elevage en champs libre or fermier means free range.

-Checkout: Foreigners feel stressed when the cashier wants payment but they are still in the process of bagging, and the customers in line are impatiently staring.
-Just so you know, locals totally ignore everyone else and calmly bag their groceries, making the cashier wait until they’re good and done, and only then pulling out their change purse.
+The Checkout: Foreigners feel stressed when the cashier wants payment but they are still in the process of bagging, and the customers in line are impatiently staring.
+Just so you know, locals totally ignore the stares and calmly bag their groceries, making the cashier and everyone else wait until they’re good and done, and only then pulling out their change purse.

-- Drugs, medicines and vitamins are only sold at pharmacies
+- Drugs, over-the-counter medicines, and vitamins are only sold at pharmacies

 - Contact solution is only sold at optical stores.